DhirajBhakta/reflections/PERMANENT_NOTES/column oriented storage.md

 #### OLAP — Column Oriented Storage — Compression
 If a given column file contains a lot of repeated values, then its a **good candidate for compression**.
 - compression helps increase CPU L1 cache hit rate, best for reducing branch misprediction and heavily reducing CPU cycles to execute the query. using SIMD to its fullest.
+	- (so small that it fits in the CPU cache)
+	- _tight loop_ where memory access is minimal.
 - compression helps perform bitwise AND , bitwise OR to get desired result..all loaded from L1 cache (optimistically).
 Avoiding function calls and just doing bitwise operations ...this is called **vectorised processing** in CPU jargon.
 How to compress?
 - Bitmap encoding